AxewBoTX/dotfiles/Install Guide.md

 ## Oh-My-Zsh

-- Run `sudo apt install zsh` in order to install zsh.
+- Run `sudo apt install zsh` or `sudo pacman -S zsh` in order to install zsh.
 - Run `chsh` and enther the code `/bin/zsh` after entering your password.
 Now restart your terminal and hit 2 if asked to config.

 In order to install oh-my-zsh run the following command:-